Best ways to take your body measurements

 3D body scan

 3D body scans can be a great tool to find out your fat percentage, BMI (Body Mass Index), weight and muscle mass – but it can also be a bit like going to the doctor for a blood test.
-When using a 3D body scanner, you can’t have eaten or drunken anything in at least the past 4 hours, you can’t have taken a bath, you can’t have been physically active, and you should have used the toilet before getting on the machine.
-Basically, when using a body scanner, you need to prepare for it thoroughly, which is probably not an easy thing to do with a busy schedule.
+When using a 3D body scanner, you can’t have eaten or drunken anything in the past 4 hours, you can’t have taken a bath, you can’t have been physically active, and you should have used the toilet before getting on the machine.
+Basically, when using a body scanner, you need to prepare for it thoroughly, which is not an easy task with a busy schedule.
 That said, the body scanner can give you some numbers that are interesting to monitor.

-If you’re putting in a considerable amount of effort into your fitness plan, you probably won’t mind putting in the effort into measuring yourself with a 3D body scanner on a regular basis at your local gym.
+If you’re putting in a considerable amount of effort into your fitness plan, you probably won’t mind putting in considerable effort into measuring yourself with a 3D body scanner on a regular basis at your local gym.